quipucords/quipucords-ui/CONTRIBUTING.md

    any errors are throw the package update is skipped.
 1. After the updates have completed **YOU MUST VISUALLY CONFIRM** the updates were successful by running both local development start scripts.
    - Visually confirm that local development still functions and can be navigated with...
-      1. Make sure podman desktop, or Docker, is running.
+      1. Make sure podman desktop is running.
       1. Run
          ```
          $ yarn start
          ```
    - Visually confirm that staging development still functions and can be navigated with...
-     1. Make sure podman desktop, or Docker, is running.
+     1. Make sure podman desktop is running.
       1. Run
          ```
          $ yarn start:stage